MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-environment-costs.md

 - *Constrain scaling*: To optimize cost, you can constrain automation to mitigate runaway automation.
 For example, set a maximum scaling limit at three in the development environment, and set it at 10 in the production environment.
 Constrain scaling to help control the resource usage and automation cost.

 - *Turn off unneeded resources*: Turn off resources when they aren't actively used, such as during off hours and weekends.
 You can use automation tools or scripts to schedule the shutdown and startup of resources.
 Some vendors provide APIs that you can use to programmatically stop and start the resources.
 Consider using IaC to create ephemeral environments that you can remove when you no longer need them.

+- - *Restrict available regions*: Consider the potential benefit of running preproduction environments in different regions where Azure resources might be cheaper.
+Restrict preproduction deployments to these regions to optimize the cost of these environments.

 #### Balance similarity with production